 If video marketing sounds intimidating, Myeni said it is relatively easy to start, resulting in great benefits.

-“It’s no secret that video is among the most engaging content Twitter,” he said.
+“It’s no secret that video is among the most engaging content on Twitter,” he said.
 “The good news is you don’t have to own a DSLR camera or expensive equipment to create an engaging, professional-looking video for your Twitter content.
 All you need is your phone.

 “Engagement on videos on Twitter is amazing,” Myeni said.
 “Also consider that you will reach a larger audience and gain brand awareness.”